Aims & Scope

 Articles submitted to TLCSD may also reflect current trends in the format of SoTL work, including original research, quantitative or qualitative in nature, reflective essays and case studies, both grounded in the literature.
 Recognizing the diverse experiences and perspectives of our readers and contributors, TLCSD strives to foster evidence-based educational practices that build capacity for all potential educators and students.
 We welcome inquiries to the Editor regarding the potential for unique and novel work that is related to the content of the journal.
 We invite manuscripts which also fall within the umbrella of evidence-based education in CSD, including:

-• • Scholarship of Teaching & Learning Research: These articles represent new investigations of teaching and learning and could include original research or meta-analyses.
+- Scholarship of Teaching & Learning Research: These manuscripts represent new investigations of teaching and learning and could include original research, meta-analyses, or scoping reviews.
 Scholarship of Teaching & Learning Research articles clearly reflect a systematic approach to studying teaching and learning that is data-based (qualitative, quantitative, or mixed-methods) in nature.
+These manuscripts should reflect systematic inquiry that helps readers better understand the complexities of teaching and learning in CSD.